Wordle: Hints, Clues, and Answer for Today's Wordle | October 1, 2022 - Gameranx

-Before you head out to start both the weekend and the month of October, make sure you do today’s new Wordle.
+Today’s Wordle will be one that you need to wrap your head around!
 With so many words to choose from, having a few hints and clues can be a great help for players struggling.
 Whether you want a nudge in the right direction or just a straight-up answer, this guide will do that for you.
-This guide will provide you with several clues and hints as well as the answer for today’s Wordle #469 on October 1, 2022.
+This guide will provide you with several clues and hints as well as the answer for today’s Wordle #470 on October 2, 2022.

 More Wordle Articles: